The Case of Charles Dexter Ward: Plot summary

 While Curwen is locked up, Willett's investigation leads him to a bungalow in Pawtuxet Village, which Ward had purchased while under the influence of Curwen.
 The house is on the site of the old farm which was Curwen's headquarters for his nefarious doings; beneath is a vast catacomb that the wizard had built as a lair during his previous lifetime.
 During a horrific journey through this labyrinth, in which Willett sees a deformed monster in a pit, he discovers the truth about Curwen's crimes and also the means of returning him to the grave.
 It is also revealed that Curwen has been engaged in a long-term conspiracy with certain other necromancers, associates from his previous life who have somehow escaped death, to resurrect and torture the world's wisest people to gain knowledge that will make them powerful and threaten the future of mankind.

 While in Curwen's laboratory, Willett accidentally summons an ancient entity who is an enemy of Curwen and his fellow necromancers.
 The doctor faints, awakening much later in the bungalow.
 The entrance to the vaults has been sealed as if it had never existed, but Willett finds a note from the being written in Latin instructing him to kill Curwen and destroy his body.
 Willett confronts Curwen at the asylum and succeeds in reversing the resurrection spell, returning the sorcerer to dust.
 News reports reveal that Curwen's prime co-conspirators and their households have met brutal deaths, and their lairs have been destroyed.

 Characters

 Charles Dexter Ward

-Ward is born in 1902; he is 26 in 1928, at the time the story takes place.
+Ward was born in 1902; he is 26 in 1928, at the time the story takes place.
 Though considered one of Lovecraft's autobiographical characters, some details of the character seem to be based on William Lippitt Mauran, who lived in the Halsey house and, like Ward, was "wheeled...in a carriage" in front of it.
 Like the Wards, the Maurans also owned a farmhouse in Pawtuxet, Rhode Island.